cmdlab/pyGWBSE/README.md

 - ``python -m ipykernel install --user --name pygwbse``

 ## Setting up dependancies
-The Hetero2d package dependancies have a lot of documentation to look over.
+The *py*GWBSE package dependancies have a lot of documentation to look over.
 I will highlight the essential documentation to get started as quickly as possible.
 1. *atomate* requires the most set up.
 Mainly, creating a directory scaffold and writing the 5 required files to connect to the database and run jobs.
 (MongoDB or free Atlas MongoDB is required)
 2. *pymatgen* has a command line tool installed to set up default directory paths called pmg.
 There are 2 essential commands you have to run to use Hetero2d on any system.
 - Reference directory for the VASP POTCARs.
 You need to have the POTCARs from VASP yourself.